E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/AdResS_TF/readme.rst

 Abrupt AdResS presents a very straight forward way to implement a new partitioning scheme.
 The drawback is that the particles mix in a very narrow region in space.
 The distance of the molecules at that interface can be too close, which has to be compensated via a force capping.
 However the flux of particles at that interface is fast, which leads to a rather localized discrepancy in the density.

 The thermodynamic force calculator in VOTCA (up to version 1.3) is designed for a smooth and not very much disturbed region in space.
 Thus a new code to calculate the thermodynamic force was needed.
-The thermodynamic force is calculated by calculating the gradiant of the density in a specific region in space.
+The thermodynamic force is calculated by calculating the gradient of the density in a specific region in space.
 Thus any code taking this into account can be used.
 For the detailed discussion of the role and the basic principles behind this force see `<https://aip.scitation.org/doi/10.1063/1.5031206>`_ or `<https://arxiv.org/abs/1806.09870>`_.

-The code provided here is designed for easy adjutable and can be used on different computer architectures (knowledge of bash is of an advantage).
+The code provided here is designed for easy adjustable and can be used on different computer architectures (knowledge of bash is of an advantage).

 Building and Running